-The Excellence in Online Teaching award is bestowed by Teaching and Learning with Technology (TLT) in recognition of outstanding work in the design and teaching of online and hybrid courses to create meaningful, effective learning experiences for students.
+The Excellence in Online Teaching award is bestowed by Teaching and Learning with Technology (TLT) to Rutgers faculty, lecturers, or staff, in recognition of outstanding work in the design and teaching of online and hybrid courses to create meaningful, effective learning experiences for students.

-Please complete this form to submit your nomination for the TLT Excellence in Online Teaching Award.
+Thank you for submitting your nominations for the TLT Excellence in Online Teaching Award.

 For more information, contact Teaching and Learning with Technology firstname.lastname@example.org